-Sumana Harihareswara is a champion Pythonista who loves pushing code.
+Sumana Harihareswara is a serious Pythonista who loves pushing code.
 Sumana is a nine-to-fiver who works best in the afternoon (around 5 pm).

-Sumana's developer personality is very similar to Robert Myers's but Robert is more of a Python aficionado.
-There is also an uncanny similarity between Sumana's activity stream and those of Julien Fache, Will Thames, Enis Afgan, and Marcel Hellkamp.
+Sumana's developer personality is very similar to John Giannelos's but John is less of a CSS aficionado.
+There is also an uncanny similarity between Sumana's activity stream and those of Jannis, Christopher Wingard, CarrotsAreMediocre, and Enis Afgan.

 It seems like Sumana is—or should be—friends with Stephen LaPorte.
 With this in mind, it's worth noting that Stephen is less of a Python aficionado.
 There is also an obvious connection between Sumana and shaunagm, MZMcBride, MrChristian, and agustín méndez.